DimitriPalmer22/Studio-Docs/Projects/Summer Project/Narrative/11-21 Journal Entry Notes.md

 # There Are 3 Sets of Journal Entry Collectables

-### Sets?
+### What Are Sets?
-To control progression, journal entries have been divided into  the player needs to "*complete*" each journal entry withing
+To control progression, journal entries have been divided into groups.
+The player needs to "*complete*" each journal entry within a group before being able to collect journal entries from the next group.
+This way, we can clearly indicate when large steps in progression have been made.

 ### Number of Journal Entries per Set